djradon/public-notes/t.cs.semantic-web.md

   - https://en.wikipedia.org/wiki/Semantic_publishing
     - "Semantic publication provides a way for computers to understand the structure and even the meaning of the published information, making information search and data integration more efficient"

+## CURIEs

+- a CURIE (Compact URI) is a compact representation of a Uniform Resource Identifier (URI).
+CURIEs are designed to shorten the lengthy URIs often used in Semantic Web technologies, making them more manageable and easier to read.
+The structure of a CURIE is generally divided into two parts: a prefix and a reference.
+  - e.g.: `foaf:Person`

 ## Solutions

 - [[prdct.swrl]]